asculac/ElectronID/README.md

-# EgmIDTraining
+# EgammaMVA
-The tools to train BDT Electron and Photon Identifications for CMS.
+The tools to train electron and photon ID.

 ## Requirements